MilkyRaven/ecommerceTechnicalChallenge/README.md

 # Tech Challenge
-Work in progress 🚧

-These are my answers for the Question 5.
+Hi there!
+This is Carol and this is my take on the technical challenge 😄

+This project covers all questions from 1 to 5.
+- Questions 1–4 each have their own folder and are independent from each other.
+I made the name shorter (ex.
+Question 1 -> Q1).
+- The only shared code between exercises is some style variables.
+- The project is built with **pure JS, HTML, and CSS**, so it can be previewed easily in a browser!
+- Question 5 is answered directly in this README.

 I've also added some notes about the challenge and credits for the image used for the Question 1 at the end of this README ✨

 Thanks for reading! 🌸